discordjs/guide/guide/popular-topics/builders.md

 # Builders

-discord.js provides the [`@discordjs/builders`](https://github.com/discordjs/builders) package which contains a variety of utilities you can use when writing your Discord bot.
+discord.js provides Builders, which contain a variety of utilities you can use when making your Discord bot.

 ## Basic Markdown